TechManTroy/python_projects/fcc_projects/notes/vigenere_cipher.md

 * Double check for typos, especially in loop counters or key logic.
 * Vigenère cipher uses the **letter value from the key** as the shift.

-Let me know when you’re ready to add decryption logic!